Mineral industry of Africa: Trade

 The average current account deficit for oil-importing countries is expected to increase to 4.1% of the GDP in 2006 and to 3.8% of the GDP in 2007.
 For oil-exporting countries, the surplus is predicted to rise to 15.4% of the GDP in 2006 and 15.8% of the GDP in 2007.
 Africa was expected to run a current account surplus of 3.6% of the GDP in 2006 and 4.2% of the GDP in 2007.

 In 2004 or 2005, mineral fuels accounted for more than 90% of the export earnings of Algeria, Equatorial Guinea, Libya, and Nigeria.
-Minerals and mineral fuels accounted for more than 80% of the export earnings of Botswana (led by, in order of value, diamond, copper, nickel, soda ash, and gold), Congo (Brazzaville) (petroleum), Congo (Kinshasa) (diamond, petroleum, cobalt, and copper), Gabon (petroleum and manganese), Guinea (bauxite, alumina, gold, and diamond), Sierra Leone (diamond), and Sudan (petroleum and gold).
+Minerals and mineral fuels accounted for more than 80% of the export earnings of Botswana (led by, in order of value, diamond, copper, nickel, soda ash, and gold), Congo (Brazzaville) (petroleum), Congo (Kinshasa) (diamond, petroleum, cobalt, and copper), Gabon (petroleum and manganese), Guinea (bauxite, alumina, gold, and diamond), Sierra Leone (diamond), and Sudan (oil and gold).
 Minerals and mineral fuels accounted for more than 50% of the export earnings of Mali (gold), Mauritania (iron ore), Mozambique (aluminum), Namibia (diamond, uranium, gold, and zinc), and Zambia (copper and cobalt).
 Gold was a significant source of export earnings in Ghana, South Africa, and Tanzania.
-Diamond was a significant source of export earnings in the Central African Republic and South Africa, as was uranium in Niger.
+Diamond was a substantial source of export earnings in the Central African Republic and South Africa, as was uranium in Niger.

 Africa's natural gas exporters included Algeria, which had 72% of the continent's natural gas exports, Nigeria, 13%, Egypt, 9%, and Libya, 6%.
 Europe received 91% of African total natural gas exports and was the destination of 95% of Africa's natural gas exports by pipeline and 88% of Africa's liquefied natural gas (LNG) exports.
 The United States received 11% of Africa's LNG exports, and countries of the Asia and the Pacific region, 1%.

-In 2005, Europe received 35% of Africa's petroleum exports; the United States, 32%; China, 10%; Japan, 2%; and other countries in the Asia and the Pacific region, 12%.
+In 2005, Europe received 35% of Africa's petroleum exports; the United States, 32%; China, 10%; Japan, 2%; and other countries in Asia and the Pacific region, 12%.
 West African countries sent 45% of their exports to the United States and 32% to China, Japan, and other countries in the Asia and the Pacific region.
 North African countries sent 64% of their exports to Europe and 18% to the United States.
 Intraregional exports to African countries amounted to only 2% of total African petroleum exports.

-Intraregional minerals trade was however significant in the case of gold.
+However, intraregional minerals trade was significant in the case of gold.
 South Africa imported 142,000 kilograms per year of gold, mostly from West African countries, to supply its gold refinery.
 A majority of African gold mine production was refined in South Africa before export to other regions.

 Most of Africa's copper and platinum group metals PGM production was exported in refined form.
 The majority of Africa's chromite production was processed into ferrochromium before export.
 For other commodities, which included bauxite, colored gemstones, diamond, iron ore, petroleum, and uranium, most of or all the continent's production was exported before downstream processing.